-Value of Creating a Will in Virginia
+Value of Creating a Will in NoVa

 Explicitly defining the terms of the transfer of your state and division of property among your beneficiaries can reduce stress and conflict among them after your death.
 Choosing the executor of your will allows you to pick someone you trust to oversee the administration of your will, rather than leaving the selection of an executor to a judge.

 Having a will can reduce the expenses your estate incurs as a result of estate administration, and careful estate planning can also reduce the tax burden.
-A last will and testament is about more than just transfer of wealth, however.
+A last will and testament is about more than just the transfer of wealth, however.
 It also allows you to name a guardian for your minor children after your death and to create a trust that will provide for your children’s education.

 It is important to note that a last will and testament is a legal document, and therefore, the Commonwealth of Virginia requires certain things in order for the will to be legally binding.
-While there is no legal obligation to hire an attorney for your will, working with a Virginia wills attorney can help ensure an enforceable, legally binding will.
+While there is no legal obligation to hire an attorney for your will, working with a NoVa wills attorney can help ensure an enforceable, legally binding will.